Spatial Understanding and Urban Theory (BYG105)

 Content

-The course offers an introduction into historic and current urban theory, relating to urban planning and design.
-In addition, tools to understand, describe and evaluate urban settings are introduced.
-The course is rooted in urban planning and architectural history and theory; and spatial understanding and analysis are trained.
+The course introduces historic and current urban theory, relating to urban planning and design.
+In addition, tools to understand, describe, and evaluate urban settings are introduced.
+The course is rooted in urban planning (and architectural) history and theory, and spatial understanding and analysis are trained.

 Topics discussed are: form and form language, place and place making, building and street patterns, urban spaces and places.
 Further, relevant theory relating to the design of cities and the urban environment are introduced.
 The student is meant to achieve a level of knowledge that allows to execute professional analysis and evaluations of the existing urban environment, as well as proposed projects.